-Designate a separate FWA when there are differences in the kind, category and type, or number of initial response resources that would be dispatched to an FWA.
-For example, if an FMU contains areas of grass fuel types and large areas of timber, the grass types may be managed with engines only, but the timber fuels may be managed with a mix of resources including engines, hand crews, and dozers.
+Designate a separate FWA when there are differences in the kind, category and type or number of initial response resources that would be dispatched to an FWA.
+For example, if an FMU contains area of grass fuel types and large areas of timber, the grass types may be managed with engines only, but the timber fuels are managed with a mix of resources including engines, hand crews, and dozers.
 It would be appropriate to subdivide the FMU into FWAs that had more or less homogeneous fuels in each.

-If the time it takes resources to reach fires in different areas of the FMU are known to affect initial attack success, those areas could be reflected by designating separate FWAs.
-Generally, if in doubt about a situation, delineate an additional FWA.
-By doing so, Fire Planners have greater confidence in the simulation results because results more accurately reflect real initial response situations.
+If the time it takes resources to reach fires in different areas of the FMU are known to affect initial attack success, those areas should be reflected by designating separate FWAs.
+As a general rule, if in doubt about a situation, delineate an additional FWA.
+By doing so, fire planners have greater confidence in the simulation results because results more accurately reflect real initial response situations.